-\textbf{The calibration data.} In \autoref{eq:spgt}$, \mathbf{X}_\ell$ is the so-called calibration data, and for LLMs a text corpus of size $N$ tokens comprises the column dimension of $\mathbf{X}_\ell$.
-The calibration data is typically chosen to mimic the general distribution of natural language, e.g. the C4 dataset is a common choice.
+\textbf{The calibration dataset.} In \autoref{eq:spgt}$, \mathbf{X}_\ell$ is the so-called calibration data, and for LLMs a text corpus of size $N$ tokens comprises the column dimension of $\mathbf{X}_\ell$.
+The calibration data is typically chosen to mimic the general distribution of natural language, e.g. the C4 dataset \citep{c4} is a common choice.
 For standard LLMs, the calibration data is typically derived from a set of inputs (or prompts) $x$.
 Concretely, let \(x_{0:N-1}\) be a batch of \(N\) prompt tokens from the calibration corpus and let \(E\in\mathbb R^{d\times|\mathcal V|}\) denote the embedding matrix.
 Define the layer-wise hidden states for each token by:

-where \(f_j\) is the \(j^{\text{th}}\) transformer layer (including attention, MLP, residual connections, etc.), and $\mathbf{e}_{x_t}$ is the embedding for token $t$.
+where \(f_\ell\) is the \(\ell^{\text{th}}\) transformer layer (including attention, MLP, residual connections, etc.), and $\mathbf{e}_{x_t}$ is the embedding for token $t$.
 The states are stacked column-wise to obtain the calibration activation matrix:

 so the \(t\)-th token embedding (processed after $\ell-1$ transformer layers) is exactly the vector that will enter layer~\(\ell\) when the dense model processes token \(x_t\).
-This \(\mathbf X_\ell\) is what standard pruning/quantisation algorithms use to measure the reconstruction error of the compressed weight matrix \(\widehat{\mathbf W}_\ell\).
+This \(\mathbf X_\ell\) is what standard pruning algorithms use to measure the reconstruction error of the compressed weight matrix \(\widehat{\mathbf W}_\ell\).
 This setup aligns with typical LLM workloads where \(|x|\!\gg\!|y|\) (long context, short reply).
-By contrast, in reasoning LMs we often observe \(|c| + |y| \!\gg\! |x|\) as the CoT dominates the token budget; consequently, calibrating solely on prompts risks a deployment-time distribution shift, where activations are driven primarily by CoT tokens rather than inputs.
+By contrast, in reasoning LLMs we often observe \(|c| + |y| \!\gg\! |x|\) as the CoT dominates the token budget.
+Consequently, calibrating solely on prompts risks an inference-time distribution shift, where activations processed are primarily CoT tokens rather than input tokens.